Math1as79/python_ai/Lab1/README.md

 ## Roadmap

-Look out for new existing games coming your way in the near future.
+Look out for new exciting games coming your way in the near future.

 ## Authors and acknowledgment